AlannZhang/sentencify/README.md

-# Spotify Artist Based Playlist Creator
+# Spotify Playlist Generator

-A web application using the Spotify API that will allow you to create a playlist based on an artist.
+A web application using the Spotify API that will allow you to create a playlist based on the words in a sentence that a user types.